Explore

 Accessibility is also a significant component of web design’s UX.
 Adhere to standards such as the Web Content Accessibility Guidelines (WCAG) to ensure the site is usable for all visitors, including those with disabilities.
 Consider factors like text readability, color contrast, and keyboard navigation.
 Noting down every standard in your web design brief is a great way to make sure you adhere to them throughout the web design process.

-Budget and Timeline
+8. Budget and timeline

-📌Questions to cover:
+📌 Questions to cover:

 • How big is the budget?